Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Generalized probabilistic theories

 Thus, in our physical world, quantum systems come as dynamical state spaces $(A,\Omega_A,\mathcal{T}_A)$, where $A$ and $\Omega_A$ are as defined in Example~\ref{ExQuantum}, and $\mathcal{T}_A$ is the group of unitary conjugations, $\rho\mapsto U\rho U^\dagger$.
 This is a \emph{subgroup} of the full group of reversible transformations. \end{example}

 The argumentation so far yields a very interesting perspective on the \textbf{superposition principle} of QT.
 Usually, the superposition principle is seen as some kind of fundamental (and mysterious) principle or axiom of QT.
 In our case, however, we can see it as some kind of \emph{accidental mathematical consequence} of the shape of the state space.
 It just so happens to be the case that the pure states are of the form $|\psi\rangle\langle\psi|$, and applying reversible transformations to them yields $|\psi\rangle\langle\psi|\mapsto U|\psi\rangle\langle\psi|U^\dagger$.
-Restricting our attention to the pure states only, we can thus simplify the mathematical description by ``taking the square root'' in some sense, and consider the map $|\psi\rangle\to U|\psi\rangle$ only (without forgetting that this introduces arbitrary phase factors).
+Restricting our attention to the pure states only, we can thus simplify the mathematical description by ``taking the square root'' in some sense, and consider the map $|\psi\rangle\to U|\psi\rangle$ only (without forgetting that we have to disregard arbitrary phase factors).

 But doesn't this argumentation defer the question of ``why the superposition principle'' to ``why the density matrices''?
-At first sight it seems so, but we will see later that we can derive the shape of the state space from simple information-theoretic principles.
+At first sight it seems so, but we will see later that we can derive the shape of the state space --- that is, that it must correspond to the set of density matrices --- from simple information-theoretic principles.
 The superposition principle will then indeed follow as an accidental consequence in the way just described.

 We leave it for the reader as an exercise to check that the \textbf{reversible transformations in CPT} are the permutations: $(p_1,\ldots,p_N)\mapsto (p_{\pi(1)},\ldots,p_{\pi(n)})$, where $\pi:\{1,\ldots,n\}\to\{1,\ldots,n\}$ is one-to-one.
 For the gbit as defined in Example~\ref{ExGbit}, those transformations are of the form $T=\left( \right)\in M_3(\mathbb{R})$, where $D\in M_2(\mathbb{R})$ is any element of $D_2$, the \emph{dihedral group} of order $4$ (the symmetry group of the square).